 - More still, teens’ traditional TV viewing time fell by almost 20% in a single year.

 - A similar trend has also been observed in older millennials.
 The time they spend watching traditional TV has reduced by one-third in the past 5 years.

-- The oldest age bracket (65+) have shown declining TV consumption in just three of the last 20 quarters.
+- The oldest age bracket (65+) have shown declining TV consumption in only three of the last 20 quarters.

 In conclusion, TV still gets attention from many eyeballs, which is why marketers still spend a lot on this category.

 Tom Goodwin has a strong opinion on this development: "The TV market, in terms of advertiser money, is growing globally, especially in the UK and US.
 Part of that is driven by scarcity, which is a strange thing with TV.
 The harder it is to reach people on TV, the more expensive the slots become.
 The big moments, like the Oscars and sports championships, have become more fleeting, so those must-see TV moments have become greater in value because they are so rare.

 For example, for P&G there’s no other way to reach 30 million people than through the Super Bowl.
 But 20 years ago, you could’ve done that through an episode of MASH.
 On the internet, it’s the exact opposite; the most time spent, the more ad impressions created and the lower the price goes."